-Dina Najjar joined ICARDA in 2014 as a social and gender specialist.
+Dina Najjar joined the International Center for Agricultural Research in the Dry Areas (ICARDA) in 2014 as a Social and Gender Specialist.
 A socio-cultural anthropologist by training, she focuses on the link between gender equality and policies; agricultural technologies and delivery systems; rural employment and migration; adaption to climate change; and productive assets, including access to land and ownership, in the Middle East and North Africa.
-Her geographical expertise includes Egypt, Jordan, Morocco, Algeria, Tunisia, and Sudan.
+Najjar’s geographical expertise includes Egypt, Jordan, Morocco, Algeria, Tunisia, and Sudan.
 She has also conducted research in Uzbekistan, Kenya, Ethiopia, and India.
-Dr. Najjar is fluent in Arabic and proficient in French and Swahili.
-She received her Ph.D. in anthropology from the University of Western Ontario, Canada.
+Najjar is fluent in Arabic and proficient in French and Swahili.
+She received her PhD in Anthropology from the University of Western Ontario, Canada.